junxit/us-congress-bills-110/bill.md

 - **(a)** *In General* Subtitle A of title III of the Help America Vote Act of 2002 (42 U.S.C.
 15481 et seq.) is amended by inserting after section 303 the following new section:
   > ## § 303A.
 Promoting Ability of Voters to Vote by Mail
   >
-  > - **(a)** *In General* If an individual in a State is eligible to cast a vote in an election for Federal office, the State may not impose any additional conditions or requirements on the eligibility of the individual to cast the vote in such election by mail, except to the extent that the State imposes a deadline for requesting the ballot and related voting materials from the appropriate State or local election official and for returning the ballot to the appropriate State or local election official.
+  > - **(a)** *In General* If an individual in a State is eligible to cast a vote in an election for Federal office, the State may not impose any additional conditions or requirements on the eligibility of the individual to cast the vote in such election by mail, except as required under subsection (b) and except to the extent that the State imposes a deadline for requesting the ballot and related voting materials from the appropriate State or local election official and for returning the ballot to the appropriate State or local election official.
+  > - **(b)** *Requiring Signature Verification* A State may not accept and process an absentee ballot submitted by any individual with respect to an election for Federal office unless the State verifies the identification of the individual by comparing the individual’s signature on the absentee ballot with the individual’s signature on the official list of registered voters in the State, in accordance with such procedures as the State may adopt.
-  > - **(b)** *Effective Date* A State shall be required to comply with the requirements of subsection (a) with respect to elections for Federal office held in years beginning with 2008.
+  > - **(c)** *Effective Date* A State shall be required to comply with the requirements of this section with respect to the regularly scheduled general elections for Federal office held in November 2010 and each succeeding election for Federal office.

 - **(b)** *Conforming Amendment Relating to Enforcement* Section 401 of such Act (42 U.S.C.
 15511) is amended by striking “and 303” and inserting “303, and 303A”.
 - **(c)** *Clerical Amendment* The table of contents for such Act is amended by inserting after the item relating to section 303 the following new item: